joycehan/strikingly-interview-test-instructions/README.md

       </code></pre>

       Explanation:
-      1. "action" key should have the value for "initiateGame"
+      1. "action" key should have the value "initiateGame"
       2. "userId" key should be your email address, shown on your invitation email. please contact joyce@strikingly.com if you find your email address is invalid in this programming test.

     * Response: